Peppe-elefante/Weather-Agent/README.md

 - The deployment will create the Durable Object namespace automatically
 - Ensure you have completed `wrangler login` before deploying
 - Your worker will be deployed to `https://weather-agent.<your-subdomain>.workers.dev`
+- Your frontend will be deployed to `https://weather-agent-frontend.<your-subdomain>.workers.dev`

 ### Troubleshooting